-Lately, I have been meeting with many individuals regarding pending charges with the EEOC and MCHR.
-I commend these individuals for taking the initiative to do good research and take the first important step to having their employment issues heard.
-Filing a charge is always stressful and time consuming.
+Lately, I have been meeting with many individuals regarding pending discrimination charges with the EEOC and MCHR.
+I commend these individuals for taking the initiative to do good research about discrimination procedure and take the first important step to having their employment issues heard.
+Filing a discrimination charge is always stressful and time consuming.

-In fact, I almost never see positive results from charges that originated pro se.
+In fact, I almost never see positive results from discrimination charges that originated pro se.
 Involving legal counsel from the outset increases your chances of a favorable outcome exponentially.
-We offer free consultations to discuss any employment issue, so there is absolutely no risk to getting my opinion.
-If you think you may be the subject of unlawful workplace treatment, let’s talk about it.
-Obtaining counsel will significantly increase your chance of prevailing.
+We offer affordable consultations for discrimination cases, so there is very little risk in getting our opinion.
+If you think you may be the subject of unlawful workplace treatment or harassment, let’s talk about it.
+Retaining an employment lawyer will likely significantly increase your chance of prevailing.